diskoverdata/diskover-docs/source_files/install_docker.md

 ## Docker Installation | General
 ___

-This project produces no-source docker images that, provided with application source, will run the full Diskover stack with zero or minimal configuration.
+This project produces no-source Docker images that, provided with the application source, will run the full Diskover stack with zero or minimal configuration.

-### Quickstart Demo
+### Quick Start

 Distributions of this project can run as-is, out of the box, with default settings.
 Custom setup and customizations can be performed as you go.